About us

 What does success look like?

-Growing volumes, particularly with progressive livestock farmers.
+Volume Growth: growing volumes, particularly with progressive livestock farmers.

 Tracks the growth in the number of commercial pigs with PIC genetics globally.
+Figures exclude China.

 DEFINITION: The change in volume of both direct and royalty animal sales, using a standardised MPEs measure of commercial slaughter animals that contain our genetics.